 If you haven’t chosen a name for your business yet

-This is the best approach to business naming, since the zippiest, most unforgettable business name in the world is useless if someone else already owns the matching domain name and social media handles (search available handles here).
+This is the best approach to business naming, since the zippiest, most unforgettable business name in the world is useless if someone else already owns the matching domain name and social media handles (search available handles here and try our very own Business Name Generator).

 For example, I have a freelance writing service called Lastword Productions that I registered with the Linn County Recorder back in 1992.
 Sadly, someone else beat me to registering lastword.com.
 Now lastword.com is listed as for sale at $50,000.
 Sigh.
 Live and learn.